 The University of Nebraska-Lincoln offers students several avenues through which to earn college credit by exam.
-National credit-by-exam programs include the College Level Examination Program (CLEP), and the Advanced Placement Program of the College Entrance Examination Board (CEEB), International Baccalaureate, DSST (formerly DANTES Subject Standardized Tests, originated by the Department of Defense), and Cambridge International Exams (A-Levels).
+National credit-by-exam programs include the College Level Examination Program (CLEP), and the Advanced Placement (AP) Program of the College Entrance Examination Board, International Baccalaureate, DSST (formerly DANTES Subject Standardized Tests, originated by the Department of Defense), and Cambridge International Exams (A-Levels).

 Some UNL Departments offer exams for credit or placement in advanced courses.
 These exams may be taken only by students currently enrolled at the University of Nebraska-Lincoln.
 Contact the individual department for details.

 - Students may take national Exams (AP, IB, CLEP, DSST, or A-Levels) before they are enrolled, but they receive credit only when enrolled at Nebraska.

 - Tables indicate specific subject areas accepted, scores required, and the UNL equivalent credit awarded.
 While every effort is made to keep these tables up-to-date, courses and exams may be added or deleted at any time.
 Subject areas accepted and scores required are subject to change.